jslicense/licensee.js/README.md

 Instead of whitelisting each license by SPDX identifier, you can whitelist categories of licenses.

-You can specify a minimum Blue Oak Council [license rating]---lead, bronze, silver, or gold---like so:
+For example, you can specify a minimum Blue Oak Council [license rating]---lead, bronze, silver, or gold---like so:

 [license rating]: https://blueoakcouncil.org/list